vatpac-technology/sops/docs/enroute/melbourne/OLW.md

 Non-participating aircraft intending to transit an activated SUA should be rerouted, where possible, [subject to the VATSIM Code of Conduct](../../../sua/#ad-hoc-activations).

 #### M855-M857 and M865-M868 Learmonth
-The M855-M857 and M865-M868 Learmonth [MOAs](../../../controller-skills/sua/#military-operating-areas) are located over YPLM, `A100-F950`, located in OLW and IND(INE) airspace.
+The M855-M857 and M865-M868 Learmonth [MOAs](../../../controller-skills/sua/#military-operating-areas) are located over YPLM, `A100-F950`, located in OLW, MEK, and IND(INE) airspace.

 The MOAs directly adjoin the LM TMA and when LMA is online aircraft will be transferred directly to/from the MOAs.
 When [LMA is offline](#reclassifications), aircraft will contact OLW for transit through the surrounding civilian airspace.